-What would happen if the result had been greater than the value that could be stored in a memory location?
+would happen if the result had been greater than the value that could be stored in a memory location?

-Typically the memory locations are 16-bit locations.
-In plain words this means that if the number is greater than 65535 (2^16=65536) it is too big to fit.
+more is greater than 65535 (2^16=65536) it is too big to fit.
 Then an overflow is gotten.

-Typically the plc turns on an internal relay that tells an overflow has happened.
-Depending on the plc, different data would be in the destination location.
-(DM102 from example) Most PLCs put the remainder here.
+Topically the plc turns on an internal relay that tells an overflow has happened.
+Depending the plc, different data would be in the destination location.
+(DM102 from example) Most put the remainder here.